WSWUP/cloud-free-scene-counts/README.md

 ## Filter/reduce Landsat Bulk Metadata CSV files

-The CSV files can then be filtered and reduced using the provided python script "metadata_csv_filter.py" or manually filtered using a text editor or spread sheet program.
-WRS2 tile (i.e. path/row) specific filtering can also be applied using the "-pr" or "--wrs2" argument.
+The CSV files can be filtered and reduced using the "metadata_csv_filter.py" script or manually filtered using a text editor or spread sheet program.
+WRS2 tile (path/row), year, and month filtering can be applied using the "--wrs2", "--years", and "--months" arguments.

 ```
-python metadata_csv_filter.py -pr p043r032 p043r33
+python metadata_csv_filter.py --wrs2 p043r032 p043r33 --years 2010 2013-2015
 ```

 ## Download Landsat Quicklooks

-The Landsat quicklook images can be downloaded using the provided script "metadata_csv_image_download.py".
-The script will download the quicklooks into separate folders by path/row and year.
+The Landsat quicklook images can be downloaded using the "quicklook_download.py" script.
+The script will download the quicklooks into separate folders by WRS2 tile (path/row) and year.
 Any images that are not L1TP (fully georectified) will be automatically moved into a "cloudy" folder within that year.

-From the command prompt, change directory into the quicklooks folder, then enter the following command, where FOLDER is the path to the folder containing the bulk metadata CSV files.
-If "--csv" is not set, the script will attempt to use the current working directory.
 ```
-python quicklook_download.py --csv FOLDER
+python quicklook_download.py
 ```

-If you double click the download script, it should prompt open a GUI prompting you to select the folder containing the CSV files.

-The download script can be manually modified to limit the path, rows, or path/rows that are processed.
+Filtering by WRS2 tile, year, and month can also be applied to the quicklook download script using the same "--wrs2", "--years", and "--months" arguments.

 ## Sort Cloudy Landsat Quicklooks